davidjoy/frontend-plugin-test/README.rst

 After Copying The Template
 --------------------------

-You'll want to do a find-and-replace to replace all instances of ``frontend-template-application`` with the name of your new repository.
+You'll want to do a find-and-replace to replace all instances of ``frontend-plugin-test`` with the name of your new repository.

 **Prerequisite**